Padge Kehoe: Inter-county

 Kehoe also played with the Wexford Gaelic football team as well in the 1950s.
-He had little success in this code, however, his most famous moment as a footballer came when he scored a goal to famously put Dublin out of the Leinster Championship.
+He had little success in this code, however; his most famous moment as a footballer came when he scored a goal to famously put Dublin out of the Leinster Championship.

 Provincial

 Kehoe also lined out with Leinster in the Railway Cup inter-provincial competition.
 In an era when Munster dominated the competition Kehoe never captured a winners' medal.

 Post-playing career

 In retirement Kehoe remained heavily involved in Wexford hurling.
 He coached the Wexford team that defeated old rivals Tipperary to capture the All-Ireland title in 1968.
 It was Wexford's fifth All-Ireland title ever and Kehoe has the remarkable record of being involved in five of those victories.

+He was married and had two children: Niall, Brian, as well as having two sisters Kitty and Mary.